-If this is successful, then the Office add-ins save the same two JWTs as Templafy Desktop, and they are valid for the next 24 hours.
-Templafy Desktop will still try to renew these after midnight, even if the login happened at 11 PM.
+If this is successful, then the Office add-ins save the JWT.
+The JWT is valid for the next 24 hours.
+Templafy Desktop will still try to renew the tokens after midnight, even if the login happened at 11 PM.

 If the user has the Templafy task pane open in an Office application for 24 hours, then the first time that the user interacts with Templafy (i.e., clicks on a folder, or Templafy), it checks that the JWT is still valid by refreshing the WebApp in the Task Pane (F5 in a browser).
 When refreshing, the user will notice a 1-2 second delay as it checks for a valid JWT.
 If no valid JWT is found, then a full redirect will be done (3-10 seconds).
 In both situations, the task pane will remember the state.

 Technically there is a 1-hour sliding window, so if a user is actively using Templafy when a JWT expires, a valid JWT is not checked for until the WebApp has been paused for 1 hour.
 This is controlled by the server, and may later be changed to a shorter length of time.